 As an investigative tool, the machine learning algorithm works wonders identifying unusual patterns within a company’s own set of data.
 But it’s not the right tool for everyone who is interested in this information.
 What it did teach us was that while not exactly the same between each company, there were telltale signs that we could identify very quickly that something was not operating correctly.
 This led us to a much simpler method of creating a KPI that quickly measured specific types of behavior.
 Using that KPI and dimensional analysis allowed us to roll up and drill down to identify significant changes in distribution or sometimes even root causes.

-These are two examples that demonstrate how machine learning is providing an initial step in the innovation process that would be very difficult for a data scientist to accomplish through traditional dimensional analysis & visualization techniques.
+These demonstrate how machine learning is providing an initial step in the innovation process that would be very difficult for a data scientist to accomplish through traditional dimensional analysis & visualization techniques.
 Yet the final outcome is much simpler and economical than the original machine learning process.

 Gregg Gordon oversees the analytics, data science, and big data focused group at Kronos.
 He is the author of Lean Labor: A Survival Guide for Companies Facing Global Competition and Your Last Differentiator: Human Capital.